The Complexity of Drawing Graphs on Few Lines and Few Planes: Rational (Non-) Realizability of -Optimal Drawings

-Now, assume that the quadrilateral $\hat C$ is convex.
-The four lines from the family $\mathcal{L}_m$ (which are the straight line extensions of the sides of $B$) can generate at most ${4 \choose 2}=6$ intersection points.
-Four of them are vertices of $B$.
-Therefore, at most two small vertices can be intersections of two lines from $\mathcal{L}_m$.
-Let $s_1$, $s_2$, and $s_3$ be three remaining small vertices.
-Thus, each $s_i$ can be covered by at most one line from $\mathcal{L}_m$, which, by Claim \ref{cl:L_m}, can cover at most one edge incident to $s_i$.
-Along with Claim \ref{cl:L_b} this implies that the family $\mathcal{L}_b\cup \mathcal{L}_m$ covers at most two edges incident to $s_i$.
+Now assume that $\hat C$ is convex.
+The four lines from the family $\mathcal{L}_m$ (which are the straight-line extensions of the sides of $B$) have at most ${4 \choose 2}=6$ crossing points.
+Four of them are vertices of~$B$.
+Therefore, at most two small vertices can be crossing points of two lines from $\mathcal{L}_m$.
+Let $s_1$, $s_2$, and $s_3$ be the three remaining small vertices.
+Thus, each $s_i$ can be covered by at most one line from $\mathcal{L}_m$, which, by Claim~\ref{cl:L_m}, covers at most one edge incident to $s_i$.
+Applying Claim~\ref{cl:L_b}, we have that the family $\mathcal{L}_b\cup \mathcal{L}_m$ covers at most two edges incident to $s_i$.
 Thus, for each $i=1,2,3$, there exists an edge $e(s_i)$ incident to $s_i$ that has to be covered by a special line.
 Since there is a single special line $\ell$, it covers all three special edges $e(s_i)$.
-The three points $s_1$, $s_2$, and $s_3$ split $\ell$ into four parts $\ell^i$, $1\le i\le 4$.
-Since the quadrilateral $B$ is a convex that, by Claim \ref{cl:small-B}, contains no small vertex, $B$ can intersect only one of these parts, say $\ell^j$.
-One of the three small vertices $s_i$, say $s_1$, is different from any endpoint of $\ell^j$.
-Again, the edge $e(s_1)$ cannot reach $\hat C$ along $\ell$ without crossing another small vertex, which is an endpoint of $\ell^j$, a contradiction. \end{subproof}
+The three points $s_1$, $s_2$, and $s_3$ split $\ell$ into four parts~$\ell^1, \ell^2, \ell^3, \ell^4$.
+Since $B$ is a convex quadrilateral that contains no small vertex (by Claim~\ref{cl:small-B}), $B$ can intersect only one of these parts, say $\ell^j$.
+One of the three small vertices, say $s_1$, is different from any endpoint of $\ell^j$.
+The edge $e(s_1)$ cannot reach $\hat C$ along $\ell$ without crossing another small vertex, which is an endpoint of $\ell^j$; a contradiction. \end{subproof}